rouyng/cs-fetch/README.md

 - Currently the choice of specific fields returned from HamQTH is hardcoded.
 Planning on making this configurable by modifying lines in the config file.
 - Need to automatically request a new session if the current session expires while the script is running.
 - More sophisticated input validation based on all possible valid callsign formats
+- Refactor some functions to separate out web requests and output to user?

 ## License
 This project is released under the terms of the GNU GPL v3.0.
 See LICENSE file for details.